edwardsj9090/wordpress-automation/linux/README.md

 ======================================================================

-**NOTE:** I recommend logging into your MySQL/MariaDB database instance and changing the WP connection values post-install.
-Then update them in your **wp-config.php** file to match.
+**NOTE:** I recommend logging into MySQL/MariaDB and changing the root login as well as the password for the _wordpress_ user post-install.
+Then update the password value in your _wp-config.php_ file to match.
+Do this only if you plan on exposing your server to the internet.